-- Are the authorization systems capable of answering the questions such as: “Can a user, Bob, transfer X amount from Y current account at 1.00pm?“
+- Are the authorization systems capable of answering the questions such as: “Can a user, Alex, transfer X amount from Y current account at 1.00pm?“

 Clearly, the above goals cannot be achieved from a traditional authorization system.
 However, a XACML-based authorization solution can help to achieve all of these goals, because XACML:

 - is a standard which is ratified by OASIS standards organization.